What $100 Gets You in Myrtle Beach Golf

 The shoulder seasons are where the math gets interesting.
 Late fall through early spring, the tourist volume drops and rates follow.
 A course that charges $130 in March might run $70 to $85 for the same tee time in November.

 Summer midday is the other window locals know about and visitors ignore.
 The heat is real.
-But if you book an early morning round in July, you are off the course before it gets uncomfortable, you are paying well under $100 in most cases, and you are playing a course that is not crowded.
-Twilight rates in summer frequently drop significantly, which means $100 stretches to cover a round, cart, and something cold after.
+But if you book an early morning round in July, you are off the course before it gets uncomfortable, paying well under $100 in most cases, and playing a course that is not crowded.

 The simple version: avoid peak spring weekends, and $100 works.
 Adjust your timing even slightly, and it works well.